 401(k) account loan

-Many 401(k) accounts will let you borrow up to a certain amount of your vested balance with minimal difficulty and at low interest rates.
-Loan repayments are then automatically deducted from your paycheck until the balance is paid off.
+You might be able to borrow funds from your own 401(k) retirement account.
+Loan repayments may then be deducted from your paycheck until the balance is paid off.
 This can be an effective method to finance your plastic surgery.
 However, there are additional factors to consider.
 You will want to look carefully at any taxes or penalties that you may potentially encounter.
+Check with an accountant or tax specialist to learn more.

 Home equity loan

 If you are a homeowner, a home equity loan is another possible financing option.
-It can offer significant credit over a longer period of time at low monthly payments because the value of your home is used as collateral for the loan.
-Keep in mind that home equity loans may either use a fixed interest rate (as Discover Home Loans does) or a variable rate which is commonly based on the current prime rate (the index) plus a certain amount of percentage points (the margin).
-Having a variable interest rate means your interest rate and your payments can change during the course of your loan.
-Additionally, if your overall home value decreases significantly, you could end up with negative equity in your home.
-However, financing through home equity may be an option to consider if you need more than $40,000.
+The loan uses the value of your home as collateral.
+Keep in mind that home equity loans may either use a fixed interest rate or a variable rate, which means that your interest rate and your payments might change over the course of the loan.
+Financing with a home equity loan may be a good option if you need more than $40,000.

 Savings

-If you can pay out-of-pocket, you won’t have to take on any additional debt.
-You also won’t have to pay any extra in interest costs.
-You should consider how much of your savings you are willing to devote to the plastic surgery.
-Spending your savings means that you may not have immediate access to cash should an emergency occur.
+If you have enough funds in a savings account, you might consider paying for your procedure directly out of pocket.
+This would allow you to avoid taking on additional debt and interest payments.
+It’s important to consider how much of your savings you are willing to devote to plastic surgery.
+Spending your savings means that you may not have access to cash should an emergency occur.

-Like the procedure itself, deciding how to finance plastic is a highly personal process.
+Like the procedure itself, choosing how to finance cosmetic surgery is a highly personal decision.
 There are pros and cons to each option.
-Consider how each option will impact both your well-being and your personal financial situation.
+It’s important to consider how each possibility will affect both your personal well-being and your financial situation.

-As you look for the option that best fits your life, and your budget, try our Personal Loan Calculator to get a sense of what your monthly payments might be.
+As you look for the option that best fits your life and your budget, you can use our Personal Loan Calculator to estimate what your monthly payments would be.